rsmp-nordic/rsmp_core/sphinx/source/applicability/basic_structure.rst

 A command response message has the structure according to the example below.
 A command response message informs about the updated value of the requested object.
+If the object is not known then the site must not disconnect but instead answer with this type of message where "ageState" contains "undefined".

 .. code-block:: xml
    :name: xml-command-response